Chris Von Erich: Early life

 The smallest and youngest of the Von Erich family at 5'5" and 175 pounds, Chris aspired to be a wrestler.
 He was the youngest son of wrestler and wrestling promoter Fritz Von Erich.
 His brothers, Mike, David, Kerry and Kevin all had success as wrestlers.
-Chris was raised with his brothers on 500 acres in Texas.
+Chris grew up with his brothers on a ranch of 500 acres in Texas.
 He grew up working cameras and doing other odd jobs backstage for World Class Championship Wrestling (WCCW).
 He won his first amateur wrestling match at the age of six.

 Professional wrestling career

 Chris had minor involvement in angles in the 1980s.
 He performed run-ins to aid his brothers against The Fabulous Freebirds.
 Then Chris appeared at ringside when Kerry Von Erich won the NWA World Championship in May 1984.
-Chris also smashed Buddy Roberts across the back with a chair, and tackled Gino Hernandez at the Cotton Bowl in 1985 while he was trying to escape from having his hair shaved off following a tag-team loss at the hands of the Von Erichs.
+Chris also smashed Buddy Roberts across the back with a chair, and tackled Gino Hernandez at the Cotton Bowl in 1985 while he was trying to escape from having his hair shaved off after a tag team loss at the hands of the Von Erichs.

 Chris became a full-fledged wrestler in 1990.
-He had a small feud with Percy Pringle in the United States Wrestling Association (USWA) that was seen nationally on ESPN.
-Chris tagged with both his brother Kevin and longtime ally Chris Adams in several tag team matches against Pringle and Steve Austin; however, he would face only Pringle whenever he was in the ring, and allow his more-experienced partner (Kevin or Adams) to battle Austin.
-Despite his lack of athleticism, Chris was supported by fans, who would often yell "GO, CHRIS, GO!" during his matches.
+He had a small feud with Percy Pringle in the United States Wrestling Association (USWA) which was seen nationally on ESPN.
+Chris tagged with both his brother Kevin and longtime ally Chris Adams in several tag team matches against Pringle and Steve Austin; however, he would face only Pringle whenever he was in the ring and allow his more experienced partner (Kevin or Adams) to battle Austin.
+Despite a lack of athleticism, Chris was supported by fans, who often yelled "GO, CHRIS, GO!" during his matches.
 In one of his early matches, Matt Borne and Pringle faced off against Kerry and Kevin Von Erich.
 Chris, who was at ringside, was attacked by Borne and Pringle, ramming his head into the ring apron, causing him to have a headache that lasted for five days.
-His last known match was a victory over Todd Overbow March 31, 1991 for World Class Wrestling Association in Davis, Oklahoma.
+His last known match was a victory over Todd Overbow on March 31, 1991 for WCCW in Davis, Oklahoma.

 Personal life

-Chris had several health problems that limited his success as a wrestler.
+Chris had several health problems which limited his success as a wrestler.
 In addition to asthma, his bones were so brittle from taking prednisone that they would often break while performing simple wrestling maneuvers.
 After the 1987 suicide of brother Mike, Chris began to experience depression and drug issues.
-He was also frustrated by his inability to make headway as a wrestler due to his physical build.
+He was also frustrated by his inability to make headway as a wrestler due to his slight physical build.